NFL SuperPro: Publication history

 The first issue starring NFL SuperPro was "NFL SuperPro Special Edition # 1", cover-dated March 1991.
 The series began with issue "NFL SuperPro # 1" (cover-date October 1991) and ended with "NFL SuperPro # 12" (cover-date September 1992).
 On two occasions, NFL SuperPro featured a crossover, a common practice in comic books to boost sales; Spider-Man (in issue # 1) and Captain America (in issue # 8).

 The character NFL SuperPro has not been seen since the series' cancellation.
 Writer Robert Kirkman reportedly wanted to use SuperPro in an issue of Marvel Team-Up, but was prevented by copyright issues concerns.

 Reception

 NFL SuperPro has been called one of the worst comics in recent Marvel Comics history, becoming a cult object.
 Often cited in this claim are issues with the plot and the characters.
 For example, in the first issue a group of thieves incinerate valuable NFL merchandise but it is never explained why they burn it instead of selling it off.
 Writer Fabian Nicieza has admitted he wrote the story to gain free NFL tickets.
 He stated that he still receives flak for the comic.

-Nicieza left SuperPro after four issues and was replaced with Buzz Dixon; one of Dixon's issues, which featured Hopi villains, drew substantial complaints from Hopi representatives, leading Marvel to recall the comic.
+Nicieza left SuperPro after four issues and was replaced with Buzz Dixon; one of Dixon's issues, issue 6, featured Hopi villains, drew substantial complaints from Hopi representatives, leading Marvel to recall the comic.
 Dixon left Superpro after three issues.

 In 2005, the Chicago Sports Review called it "perhaps the worst comic book ever created".